-The research will be performed by VETASSESS, the assessment arm of Bendigo Kangan Institute, and is funded by a grant through the Study Melbourne Research Partnership Program (SMRP), delivered by veski, who drive programs and initiatives to inspire innovation.
+The research will be performed by VETASSESS, the assessment arm of Bendigo Kangan Institute, and is funded by the Victorian Government through a grant from the Study Melbourne Research Partnership Program (SMRP), and delivered by veski, who drive programs and initiatives to inspire innovation.

 The research has the potential to support Victoria’s education sector by assisting Chinese students to find study pathways in Victorian technical institutes and universities.